mixxxdj/manual/source/chapters/user_interface.rst

 **Waveform summary**
-  The big waveform summary shows the waveform envelope of the track near the current playback position and is updated in realtime.
+  The big waveform summary shows the waveform envelope of the track near the current playback position and is updated in real time.
 The mouse can be used on the waveform to pause, scratch, spin-back or throw the tracks.
   Right-clicking on the waveforms allows you to drag with the mouse to make temporary pitch adjustments.

   .. hint :: You can select from different types of displays for the waveform,
              which differ primarily in the level of detail shown in the